 - Data key.
 The data key is generated by TiKV and is the key actually used to encrypt data.
-The data key is automatically rotated by TiKV.

 The same master key can be shared by multiple instances of TiKV.
 The recommended way to provide a master key in production is via AWS KMS.
-Create a customer master key (CMK) through AWS KMS, and then provide the CMK key ID to TiKV in the config file.
+Create a customer master key (CMK) through AWS KMS, and then provide the CMK key ID to TiKV in the configuration file.
 The TiKV process needs access to the KMS CMK while it is running, which can be done by using an IAM role.
 If TiKV fails to get access to the KMS CMK, it will fail to start or restart.
 Refer to AWS documentation for KMS and IAM usage.

-\n) and contain nothing else.
+\n), and contain nothing else.
 Persisting the key on disk, however, leaks the key, so the key file is only suitable to be stored on the

 tempfs in RAM.

-Data keys are generated by TiKV and passed to the underlying storage engine (i.e. RocksDB).
+Data keys are passed to the underlying storage engine (namely, RocksDB).
 All files written by RocksDB, including SST files, WAL files, and the MANIFEST file, are encrypted by the current data key.
 Other temporary files used by TiKV that may include user data are also encrypted using the same data key.
 Data keys are automatically rotated by TiKV every week by default, but the period is configurable.
 On key rotation, TiKV does not rewrite all existing files to replace the key, but RocksDB compaction are expected to rewrite old data into new data files, with the most recent data key, if the cluster gets constant write workload.
 TiKV keeps track of the key and encryption method used to encrypt each of the files and use the information to decrypt the content on reads.

 Regardless of data encryption method, data keys are encrypted using AES256 in GCM mode for additional authentication.
 This required the master key to be 256 bits (32 bytes), when passing from file instead of KMS.

-[security.encryption] data-encryption-method = aes128-ctr data-key-rotation-period = 7d
+[security.encryption] data-encryption-method = "aes128-ctr" data-key-rotation-period = "168h" # 7 days

 Possible values for